A Russian Jeopardy! Data Set for Question-Answering Systems: Russian Jeopardy! Data Set

 \begin{enumerate} \item a question is in form of a text; \item a question does not have an image supporting it; \item a question does not mention that any images should be distributed or shown on a screen while solving it. \end{enumerate}

 I.e. these are fully verbalized questions.
-The data set including some ``flattened'' metadata from the database scheme~\ref{fig:DB} is placed in .csv at \url{https://github.com/evrog/Russian-QA-Jeopardy}.
+The data set including some ``flattened'' metadata from the database scheme~\ref{fig:DB} is stored in a .csv file\footnote{\url{https://github.com/evrog/Russian-QA-Jeopardy}}.
 The delimiter is tabulation.
 The data include: Question ID, Question, Answer, Topic, Authors' Full Names, Name of tournament, Link to Tournament.
-Comments and Sources have not been included in the data set as they will not be in the test set.
+The rest of the information supplying questions has not been included in the data set as it is not given to players during the game, but it is available via links to tournaments.

-As for the test set, due to the fact that the data set of Russian Jeopardy! is open and its questions are easily accessed via search machines and the database interface, there is a need for evaluation data (a closed test set).
-We have prepared a pack of yet unpublished questions written by authors of sport Chgk that will be distributed at the evaluation stage.

-Summing up, we have introduced a data set of Russian Jeopardy! questions and answers.
-We have described its peculiarities that make it possible to use it in a QA competition.
-We have also described approaches to automatic evaluation of correctness of answers.
-Finally, we plan a QA challenge based on this data set including an unpublished set of questions.
+Table~\ref{tab1} gives a summary of the whole ChGK data set, as downloaded on 6 July 2021 and updated on 18 November 2021.
+In the table, ``Synchron'' is a typical ChGK tournament played immediately by several teams of six players maximum; ``Lite'' is its mentioned version with easier questions.
+Its questions are shorter, but unlike Jeopardy! they are more logic-oriented.
+The table demonstrates that Jeopardy! questions are twice shorter in length than typical ChGK questions.
+And even lite questions are not near them in length.

+Table~\ref{tab2} describes distribution of words of different parts of speech across the Jeopardy! data set, classified with the help of NLP-software spaCy~\cite{matthew}.
+It is of no surprise that nouns are the most frequent category, but, among them, proper nouns stand out.
+Proper nouns are much less frequent in topics (\~16\%) and questions (\~17\%).
+However, they are in \~34\% of answers.
+NER-classifier by spaCy defines that persons, organizations and locations are approximately equally distributed in questions.
+However, in answers persons comprise as many as 70\% of the classified entities.

+It is also natural that verbs are about three times more frequent in questions, than in answers and topics.
+The most frequent verb is ``to name'' (3,607 tokens), probably, due to a typical formula of a question ``Name somebody or something that..'' which is a variant of ``THIS somebody or something..''.
+As for other actions expressed by verbs, beside ``being'' or ``becoming'' and their variants, they are ``to gain'' (783 tokens), ``to wear'' (649), ``to write'' (546), ``to have'' (425), ``to be located, situated'' (411), ``to say'' (360), ``to call'' (360), ``to tell'' (348), ``to belong'' (334), ``to mean'' (333), ``to do'' (295), ``to play'' (284), ``to write'' (275), ``to be considered'' (266), ``to happen'' (263), ``to create'' (257), ``to paint, describe'' (242) etc. These verbs hint at a more general topic, for example, art, poetry, music, sports, awards, famous quotes.
+Although, due to polysemy, the verb ``to gain'' is used in quite a variety of topics.